Expedition Essentials: Backpacking Gear

 3. Water Bottle and Filtration/Purification System

 Under average conditions, you can survive for 3 days without water.
 For the vast majority of day hikes, that dire fact fortunately does not enter the equation.
-For backpacking expeditions and day hike gone wrong, however, packing in adequate water containment and filtration or purification gear becomes exponentially more important.
+For backpacking expeditions and day hikes gone wrong, however, packing in adequate water containment and filtration or purification gear becomes exponentially more important.
 Always pack in a water bottle or bladder (like a camelback), with the size depending on the length of your trip, climate, activity level, anticipated access to water sources, and cooking needs (dehydrated food sources typically require a cup or two of boiled water).
 For deciding between a water filter vs. purifier, there are a myriad of considerations to take into account.
 The most important factors include whether you anticipate viral contaminants from humans or livestock (go with a purifier), volume of water to purify, ease of use, weight and size within pack, and speed of filtration.
 Stay tuned for a future breakdown and ranking of the various water filters and purifiers that are available on the market.

 4. Food